CDC: Millions of drivers operating under the influence of marijuana

 “They’re buying medications, it’s not the same weed from the 90s or 80s,” Felix Santana said.
 “It’s become a lot more sophisticated and specialized, which has increase the potency and is the reason why we shouldn’t be smoking and driving.”

-However, some think it’s ok to drive if marijuana is used in moderation.
+However, some think it’s okay to drive if marijuana is used in moderation.

 “I feel like there is a certain amount of weed you can smoke before driving that wouldn’t impact a day to day person who smokes,” Kevin Tolle said.
 “There is limits though that if you smoke too much it can impair you in a way that slows you down and I wouldn’t recommend.”